Nora Chesson: Biography

-Eleanor Jane Hopper was born in Exeter, 2 January 1871.
+Eleanor Jane Hopper was born in Exeter, on 2 January 1871.
 Her father, Capt.
 Harman Baillie Hopper, was Irish.
 She was a participant in the Irish literary movement of the 1890s, having some influence on W. B. Yeats in particular with her Ballads in Prose (1894).

-Her career as an authoress in poetry and in prose began in 1887, when she was not quite seventeen years of age, and she went on increasing her literary reputation until her death.
-Over some of her poems there was an atmosphere of melancholy which might seem as if it cast upon them the shadow of a too early death.
+Her career as an author of poetry and prose began in 1887 when she was not quite seventeen years of age.
+She went on to increase her literary reputation until her death.
+In some of her poems, there was an atmosphere of melancholy which might seem as if it cast upon them the shadow of a too-early death.
 She provided the English translation to Thadgh O'Donoghue's libretto for the Irish opera Muirgheis (1903) by Thomas O'Brien Butler (1861–1915).

 In 1901, she married the English man of letters Wilfrid Hugh Chesson (1870–1953).
-She died 14 April 1906.
+She died from heart failure at her home in North Sheen on 14 April 1906.
 Five volumes of her selected poems were published that year by Alston Rivers, of London, which included a short biographical note by the editor, her husband, and an introductory appreciation by Ford Madox Hueffer.